 In a further embodiment, the EIR component of the present invention is contained in at least one bead population.
 Topiramate EIR beads can be prepared using processes suitable for bead manufacturing, such as coating of a topiramate suspension, dispersion or solution onto an inert carrier, or by roller compaction, granulation, extrusion/spheronization, or powder coating, and are not limited by the examples cited therein.
 The enhancing agents of the present invention can be incorporated into the topiramate containing beads, or may be contained in other beads separated from the topiramate containing beads.
 By way of a non-limiting example, topiramatecontaining EIR beads were prepared by coating topiramate dispersion onto an inert carrier such as sugar spheres.
-The topiramate dispersion, in addition to topiramate in the micronized form or in non-micronized form. can contain one or more enhancers, water and optionally a binder such as hydroxypropylcellullose, hydroxypropylmethylcellulose, polyvinylpyrrolidone and polyvinyl alcohol.
+The topiramate dispersion, in addition to topiramate in the micronized form or in non-micronized form, can contain one or more enhancers, water and optionally a binder such as hydroxypropylcellullose, hydroxypropylmethylcellulose, polyvinylpyrrolidone and polyvinyl alcohol.

-When the formulation is enhanced with complexing suitable solvent such as water to form the complex.
+When the formulation is enhanced with complexing nitol, lactose, sucrose, glucose, xylitose, dextrins such as 25 agents, the agents may be first mixed with topiramate and a suitable solvent such as water to form the complex.
 The topiramate-containing complex is then mixed with a binder solution prepared separately to give the coating dispersion.
 The coating dispersion is then sprayed onto the inert carrier such as sugar spheres using a fluid bed processor.